The Tunnel (Gass novel): 2. Koh Whistles Up a Wind

 Section two begins with a compilation of excuses from Kohler's university students, then segues into a contemplation of the Muse.
 This leads Kohler to list his literary preferences, a litany that includes Proust, Mann, Lawrence and Rilke.
 These reflections trigger Kohler to recall a childhood walk to Market Street, which then leads him to an examination of the literary tastes of his youth.
 The section ends with a long introduction of Kohler's mentor, Magus "Mad Meg" Tabor, which alternates from the professor's lectures to the narrator's memories of the man.

 3. We Have Not Lived the Right Life

 Kohler reflects on his life, interspersing childhood memories with descriptions of his house.
 The character of Uncle Balt, a tall, sonorous farmer whose folksy pronouncements ("THEY'LL MAKE YOU INTO MAN JAM AND SERVE YOU ON TOAST") Kohler records and contemplates.
-This sections also contains a visit to Kohler's university office, and the first extended passage concerning the narrator's parents.
+This section also contains a visit to Kohler's university office, and the first extended passage concerning the narrator's parents.